Account

 How do I prepare for tax season when I have cryptocurrency?

-Ultimately, the IRS expects all taxpayers to maintain records that sufficiently support the information provided on tax returns.
-Businesses that accept cryptocurrency are expected to keep accurate and up-to-date records showing the fair market value of cryptocurrency when it is received and when it is exchanged, sold, or used for payment.
+The IRS requires all taxpayers to maintain records supporting information reported on tax returns.
+Businesses that accept cryptocurrency should keep accurate, up-to-date records showing the fair market value of cryptocurrency when it is received, exchanged, or used for payments.

 • The date you received the cryptocurrency.